rsvp/victor/README.md

 Victor, familiar name in cryptography to denote **VERIFIER**, serves to publicly timestamp hash fingerprints of files.

-People sometimes need to certify that a document existed on a particular date (e.g. for copyright or patent purposes).
+We may need to certify that a document existed on a particular date (e.g. for copyright or patent purposes).
 If the certification process can take place publicly that would certainly add veracity to the matter.